 General Eligibility.
-A medical specialist may be reimbursed for relocation expenses only if the medical specialist obtains prior authorization from the Appointing Authority before incurring any reimbursable expenses and only if the medical specialist completes the change of residence within twelve months of the date of appointment or reassignment.
+A medical specialist may be reimbursed for relocation expenses only if the medical specialist obtains prior authorization from the Appointing Authority before incurring any reimbursable expenses and only if the medical specialist completes the change of residence within twelve (12) months of the date of appointment or reassignment.
 The Appointing Authority may approve time extensions in individual situations.

 The Appointing Authority and the medical specialist are expected to reach a clear understanding of the relocation expense reimbursement available to the medical specialist before the medical specialist incurs any expenses.
-The Appointing Authority and the medical specialist shall meet once every 30 calendar days in order to review the medical specialist's progress toward completion of the relocation process as well as actual and anticipated expense claims.
+The Appointing Authority and the medical specialist shall meet once every thirty (30) calendar days in order to review the medical specialist's progress toward completion of the relocation process as well as actual and anticipated expense claims.

-Mandatory Reimbursement.
-An Appointing Authority shall reimburse a medical specialist for up to \$12,500 in relocation expenses as provided in this Chapter if one of the following applies:
+Required Reimbursement.
+An Appointing Authority shall reimburse a medical specialist for up to twelve thousand five hundred dollars (\$12,500) in relocation expenses as provided in this Chapter if one of the following applies:

-- the Appointing Authority requires a change of residence as a condition of employment; or - a move is incurred as the result of reassignment (not promotion) more than 35 miles from the medical specialist's present work location; or
+- the Appointing Authority requires a change of residence as a condition of employment; or - a move is incurred as the result of reassignment (not promotion) more than thirty-five (35) miles from the medical specialist's present work location; or

-An Appointing Authority may authorize payment of more than \$12,500 in individual situations.
+An Appointing Authority may authorize payment of more than twelve thousand five hundred dollars (\$12,500) in individual situations as the result of a work-related move.

 Discretionary Reimbursement.
-An Appointing Authority may reimburse a medical specialist for relocation expenses incurred as the result of a work-related move of more than 35 miles from the medical specialist's present work location in situations other than those listed above including promotions, under Mandatory Reimbursement.
+An Appointing Authority may reimburse a medical specialist for relocation expenses incurred as the result of a work-related move of more than thirty-five (35) miles from the medical specialist's present work location in situations other than those listed above including promotions, under Required Reimbursement.
 The Appointing Authority shall determine the types and total amount of expenses to be reimbursed, within the provisions of this Chapter.